A shrub, usually to about 4 metres tall.

 praemorsa – Latin – reportedly meaning “appears to have been bitten off” referring to the cut-off leaf tips of the species.

-Not considered to be at risk in the wild.
+This species is not considered to be at risk of extinction in the wild.
 However, is considered rare and confined.

 Gardening with Angus – Banksia praemorsa profile page https://www.gardeningwithangus.com.au/banksia-praemorsa-cut-leaf-banksia/